How Chandrayaan 1 viewed a solar eclipse from the Moon

 Behind the scenes of India’s first lunar mission.

-The Mission Director of India’s first planetary mission, Chandrayaan 1, Srinivasa Hegde, shares the story of how the spacecraft captured a solar eclipse from the Moon despite losing two star sensors.
+Srinivasa Hegde, the Mission Director of India’s first planetary mission Chandrayaan 1, shares the story of how the spacecraft captured a solar eclipse from the Moon despite losing two star sensors.

 10 years ago today, ISRO launched Chandrayaan-1, India’s first lunar orbiter.
 Today, we present a quick look at how Chandrayaan-1 managed to view a solar eclipse, a first for a lunar mission.